 Innovation of the Year Awards

-The Office of Technology Transfer will host the 2nd Annual Innovation of the Year Awards on Thursday, October 24, 2019.
-Additional details will be provided at a later date.
+The Office of Technology Transfer hosted the university's 2nd Annual Innovation of the Year Awards on

 Instructional Innovator of the Year

 Md Mahmudur Rahman, Ph.D.

 Dr. Rahman was recognized for dedication to the advancement of the Computer Science Department.
 Dr. Rahman infused computational thinking with a visual programming environment and interactive learning skills by using both interactive software platform and interactive book (eBook) into the delivery of courses.
 His strategies resulted in doubling the retention of students in computer science majors as compared to only few years ago.

 Debbie Duran designed and managed the implementation of the Morgan Employee Management System (MEMS).
 In the implementation of this new system, she also trained over 300 employees, university-wide on its use.
 The MEMS system has improved university efficiency and effectiveness overall.
 The MEMS allows applicants to submit applications electronically, seamlessly, eliminating the use of paper, shortening a 6-9 months processing window.

 Inventor: Seong Lee, Ph.D. - U.S. Patent 10,253,974

 "The Method and Design of the Ultra-Clean Mobile Combustor for Waste Biomass & Poultry Disposal,"

 This system consists of a swirling fluidized bed combustion (SFBC) chamber, and a second stage combustion element carried out in a cyclone separator.
 The system can convert chicken litter into heat or electricity, and this would benefit farmers who have to maintain certain temperature levels inside their chicken houses.